Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 You need to enable the RegEx mode, which has the dot-star icon: `.*` on the search all box.
 It's highlighted in the above image.

-Now we need to write our RegEx, and Visual Studio Code will highlight matches as we type.
-We can experiment safely here.
+Now you need to write your RegEx, and Visual Studio Code will highlight matches as you type.
+You can experiment safely here.

 Start by typing `\n` into the search field.
 This just matches line breaks.
 Then add the markdown for the start of an image, so you have `\n![`.

 Here you'll get an error because `[` is a special RegEx character.
-That's find, we can escape it with a back-slash '\`.
+That's fine, you can escape it with a back-slash '\`.

 Your search should now be `\n!\[`, which you can pronounce as "newline (`\n`), literal bang (`!`), escaped square bracket (`\[`)".
 It's always best to think of a RegEx in small parts.

 This matches the start, but the middle bit will change for each image.
-We'll need to match "any stuff" but also capture the value to use later.
-Our capture group will be `(.+?)` and we'll end it by closing our open square bracket `\]`.
+You'll need to match "any stuff" but also capture the value to use later.
+Our capture group will be `(.+?)` and you'll end it by closing your open square bracket `\]`.

 Your complete RegEx is taking shape.
-We now have:
+You now have:

 ```
 \n!\[(.+?)\]